Posted in Marketing, Marketplace

 We’ve recently written about how marketplaces can help brands and retailers expand internationally.

-All this shows that marketplaces are not merely growing on the back of a trend towards e-commerce, but are also have an increasingly dominant share of the overall e-commerce pie – something which both results from and contributes to their popularity with shoppers.
+All this shows that marketplaces are not merely growing on the back of a trend towards e-commerce, but also have an increasingly dominant share of the overall e-commerce pie – something which both results from and contributes to their popularity with shoppers.

 But what is it that attracts merchants to marketplace platforms?